TWCCarlson/OSRS-GIS-maptiles/README.md

 # Method
 Files were generated using PIL for image rescaling (quality is preserved) and `pyvips`'s `dzsave` (for speed, gdal2tiles.py works but is excruciatingly slow).

 The original image used comes from exports from the Runelite cache, see the [World Map Replication Project](https://github.com/MESLewis/runelite/tree/world-map-replication-project).
+The native zoom level of this image is 8.